Pompeii

 Pompeii developed from a small market town used by the Oscans about 600 B.C.
-It was situated at the sea by the mouth of the Sarno on a plateau formed by prehistoric lava.
-These settlements of the Oscan-Etruscan period were protecteded by a city wall, which was approx. 3.2 km long.
+It was situated near the sea, by the mouth of the Sarno, on a plateau formed by prehistoric lava.

 This period of prosperity brought into being the art-historically interesting basilica, which served as market hall and hall of justice (approx. 130 B.C. ), the well preserved small theatre with 800 seats, which was roofed at that time, the thermal baths and many magnificent mansions.

 During the civil wars in the 1st century B.C.
 Pompeii was allied to the confederates.
 The city was besieged in 89 B.C. but withstood.
 In the year 80 B.C.
 Pompeii got the status of a Roman colony with Latin as the official language.
-Also from this year dates the Roman amphitheater , which offered seats for 20,000 spectators.
-It is the oldest preserved Roman amphitheater and measures 136 m in length and 104 m in width.
-As with the Colosseum in Rome the spectators were protected by a tent-type roof.
+Also from this year dates the Roman amphitheater

 The Romans appreciated Pompeii increasingly as a summer-resort.
 But as a consequence the townscape was more and more shaped by speculators and profit hunters.
 Tenement houses, brothels and graffiti spread out - a development, which is certainly not unfamiliar to us.

-Who never visited Pompeii before should this time not do without.
-Pompeii is a top World Heritage Site.
 Of course the excavation area is overcrowded during high season.
 Nonetheless a visit is thoroughly worthwhile.
-If you are not well prepared it is certainly worth joining one of the paid guidances.
+If you are not well prepared it is certainly worth joining one of the paid guides.

 It is not difficult to get to Pompeii even without a car.
-The station "Pompei Scavi" of the Circumvesuviana railway line Naples-Sorrento is located close to the entrance "Porta Marina" to the excavation area.
+The station "Pompei Scavi" of the Circumvesuviana railway line Naples-Sorrento is located close to the entrance "Porta Marina" of the excavation area.
 The Railway station of the national railways "fs" (if you come e.g. from the area around Paestum) is situated also within walking distance (about 20 minutes).

-<= Links plus
+<= Links plus |

 Mappe Maps Karten